 Resource: Energy analytics for development

-Consideration: There are various data collection effort going on.
+Consideration: There are various data collection efforts going on.
 At the regional level is the Pacific Regional Data Repository.
-Tonga has been a beneficiary of ESCAP’s Evidence-based policies for the Sustainable Use of Energy Resources in Asia and the Pacific” and there are current collection effort by TPL and Statistics too.
-The draft Energy Act has clauses to support a more effective and coordinated energy data collection and sharing among the energy stakeholders.
+Tonga has been a beneficiary of ESCAP’s Evidence-based Policies for the Sustainable Use of Energy Resources in Asia and the Pacific, and there are current collection efforts by TPL and the Bureau of Statistics.
+The draft Energy Act has clauses to support more effective and coordinated energy data collection and sharing among the energy stakeholders.

-Resilience Considerations
+Resilience considerations

-Tonga needs electricity and transportation systems that are resistant to damage from, and can recover quickly from, cyclones.
+Tonga needs electricity and transportation systems that are resistant to damage from cyclones and can recover quickly from them.
 Many of the projects proposed in previous sections can enhance resilience if steps are taken to ensure that projects or policies add to the systems’ resilience to cyclones and other natural hazards.

 Tonga’s electric and transportation system can be made more resilient by following the basic steps listed below, which are tied to the policies and projects above.

 Incorporate resilience into building codes.
 Many features that support energy efficiency in buildings also contribute to cyclone resilience.
-Examples of efficiency and resilience include planting trees and building verandas which provide natural shading and also buffer wind gusts; ensure that such objects are close enough to provide shading, but far enough to avoid presenting a risk of damaging buildings or other infrastructure; installing cool roofs with cyclone resistant materials, ensuring hardened materials that also enhance insulation levels to reduce energy needs; and incorporating building designs (as shown in Figure 8) that shed wind loads.
+Examples of efficiency and resilience include: planting trees and building verandas which provide natural shade and also buffer wind gusts; ensuring that such objects are close enough to provide shade, but far enough away to avoid presenting a risk of damaging buildings or other infrastructure; installing cool roofs with cyclone resistant materials, ensuring the use of hardened materials that also enhance insulation levels to reduce energy needs; and incorporating building designs (as shown in Figure 8) that shed wind loads.

 Continue to harden T&D lines and power generation.
-TPL staff should continue to work with the Government of Tonga to bury lines in cyclone prone areas to reduce the number of aerial lines with the potential for wind damage, as is currently being undertaken by the NZ-funded Tonga Village Network Upgrade Project .
-Prioritizing areas that are frequently disrupted may help with strategic planning.
-Installing microgrids with onsite renewable energy technologies in key areas to reduce the need for centralized power, raising/elevating substations or equipment in flood-prone areas, and moving assets away from areas susceptible to storm surge or sea level rise can all be beneficial techniques to hardening the generation and distribution system for more reliable power.
+TPL staff should continue to work with the Government of Tonga to bury lines in cyclone prone areas in order to reduce the number of aerial lines with the potential for wind damage, as is currently being undertaken by the NZ-funded Tonga Village Network Upgrade Project .
+Prioritising areas that are frequently disrupted may help with strategic planning.
+Installing microgrids with onsite renewable energy technologies in key areas to reduce the need for centralised power, raising/elevating substations or equipment in flood-prone areas, and moving assets away from areas susceptible to storm surge or sea-level rise can all be beneficial techniques to hardening the generation and distribution system for more reliable power.

-Fuel Diversification.
-More fuel sources increase the likelihood that portions of a transportation system will be able to function even if the main source of fuel (petroleum from Singapore) is unable to be accessed.
+Fuel diversification.
+More fuel sources increase the likelihood that portions of a transportation system will be able to function even if the main source of fuel (petroleum from Singapore) cannot be accessed.
 The proposed projects that do this for Tonga are biodiesel and electric vehicles (with electricity coming from renewables rather than from petroleum).
-Renewable natural gas (RNG) from farms, landfills, and sewage treatment facilities are another option that wasn’t proposed in this plan due to budget considerations but could be favorable if Tonga places high value on the resilience benefits this fuel offers.
+Renewable natural gas (RNG) from farms, landfills and sewage treatment facilities are another option that was not proposed in this plan due to budget considerations but could be favourable if Tonga places high value on the resilience benefits this fuel offers.

 Improve vehicle efficiency.
 In disaster scenarios, efficient vehicles can get more work done with a limited amount of fuel.
 A vehicle import policy requiring more efficient vehicles would then make Tonga’s ground transportation system resilient to disaster-caused fuel limitations.